GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 +   [Privacy Model for the Web](https://github.com/michaelkleber/privacy-model)<br>
 Establish the range of web activity across which the user's browser can let websites treat a person as having a single identity.
 Identify the ways in which information can move across identity boundaries without compromising that separation.
 +   [Privacy Budget](https://github.com/bslassey/privacy-budget)<br>
-Limit the total amount of sensitive data that sites can access.
+Limit the total amount of potentially identifiable data that sites can access.
 Update APIs to reduce the amount of sensitive data revealed.
 Make access to sensitive data measurable.
 +   [Trust Token API](https://github.com/dvorak42/trust-token-api)<br>
-Enable an origin that trusts a user to issue them with cryptographic tokens which are stored by the user's browser and then used in other contexts for authentication.
+Enable an origin that trusts a user to issue them with cryptographic tokens which are stored by the user's browser so they can used in other contexts to verify the user's authenticity.
 +   [Willful IP Blindness](https://github.com/bslassey/ip-blindness)<br>
-Enable sites to 'blind' themselves to IP addresses and other network data so they can avoid consuming privacy budget.
+Enable sites to 'blind' themselves to IP addresses so they can avoid consuming privacy budget.
 +   [First-Party Sets](https://github.com/krgovind/first-party-sets/)<br>
 Allow related domain names owned by the same entity (such as apple.com and icloud.com) to declare themselves as the same first party.
 +   [Aggregated Reporting API](https://github.com/csharrison/aggregate-reporting-api)<br>
-Provide privacy preserving ad reach measurement.
+Provide privacy preserving mechanisms to support a variety of use cases such as view-through-conversion, brand, lift, and reach measurement.
 +   [Event-level conversion measurement](https://github.com/csharrison/conversion-measurement-api)<br>
 Provide privacy preserving [click-through-conversion](#glossary-ctc) measurement.
 +   [Federated Learning of Cohorts](https://github.com/jkarlin/floc)<br>
-Target ads without cross-site user tracking.
+Enable the user's browser, not the advertiser, to hold information about what a person is interested in.
+Target ads based on these interests without cross-site user tracking and while preserving the privacy of the user.
 +   [TURTLEDOVE](https://github.com/michaelkleber/turtledove)<br>
-Enable the user's browser, not the advertiser, to hold information about what a person is interested in.
-Enable some form of on-device 'auction' to choose the most relevant ads.
+Enable some form of on-device 'auction' to choose the most relevant ads which would include ads that remarket an advertiser based on a prior expression of interest by the user.

 You can dive into the explainers right away, and over the coming months we'll be publishing posts about each of the API proposals.